NairSiddharth/Bullpen/_posts/2025-11-28-la-tormenta.md

 A career year, yes.
 But Peña's been putting the changes in motion for a while now.
 The most significant change to his batting approach has been his change in stance from 2023 onwards, from [-2.6 inches behind the front of the plate, to -.5 inches, to 1.6 inches this past season](https://baseballsavant.mlb.com/savant-player/jeremy-pena-665161?stats=statcast-r-bat_tracking-mlb#statcast_batting_stance).
 He's combined this with taking a more open stance to great effect, as we can see in this comparison between his 2024 and 2025 batting stances.

 <figure>
-<iframe src="https://streamable.com/m/john-schreiber-in-play-run-s-to-jeremy-pena?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://streamable.com/m/john-schreiber-in-play-run-s-to-jeremy-pena?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen title="Example of Peña's closed-off stance in 2024"></iframe>
 <figcaption>2024: Peña's closed-off stance</figcaption>
 </figure>

 In 2024, Peña was much more closed off, having his lower body almost perpendicular to the plate.
 When he made contact, it got driven into the ground.
 This at bat led to a positive result, but in the long run this approach capped his offensive production.

 <figure>
-<iframe src="https://streamable.com/m/jack-leiter-in-play-run-s-to-jeremy-pena?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://streamable.com/m/jack-leiter-in-play-run-s-to-jeremy-pena?partnerId=web_video-playback-page_video-share" width="560" height="315" frameborder="0" allowfullscreen title="Example of Peña's more open stance in 2025"></iframe>
 <figcaption>2025: Open stance, RBI double</figcaption>
 </figure>